trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 Based on the LDAP server implementation type, the property ``ldap.group-auth-pattern`` can be used as described below.

-Authorization using Presto LDAP service user
+Authorization using Trino LDAP service user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Presto server can use dedicated LDAP service user for doing user group membership queries.
+Trino server can use dedicated LDAP service user for doing user group membership queries.
-In such case Presto will first issue a group membership query for a Presto user that needs
+In such case Trino will first issue a group membership query for a Trino user that needs
 to be authenticated.
 A user distinguished name will be extracted from a group membership
 query result.
-Presto will then validate user password by creating LDAP context with
+Trino will then validate user password by creating LDAP context with
 user distinguished name and user password.
 In order to use this mechanism ``ldap.bind-dn``,
 ``ldap.bind-password`` and ``ldap.group-auth-pattern`` properties need to be defined.

 ======================================================= ======================================================
 Property                                                Description
 ======================================================= ======================================================
-``ldap.bind-dn``                                        Bind distinguished name used by Presto when issuing
+``ldap.bind-dn``                                        Bind distinguished name used by Trino when issuing
                                                         group membership queries.
                                                         Example: ``CN=admin,OU=CITY_OU,OU=STATE_OU,DC=domain``
-``ldap.bind-password``                                  Bind password used by Presto when issuing group
+``ldap.bind-password``                                  Bind password used by Trino when issuing group
                                                         membership queries.
                                                         Example: ``password1234``
 ``ldap.group-auth-pattern``                             This property is used to specify the LDAP query for
                                                         the LDAP group membership authorization.
 This query
                                                         will be executed against the LDAP server and if
                                                         successful, a user distinguished name will be
                                                         extracted from a query result.
-Presto will then
+Trino will then
                                                         validate user password by creating LDAP context with
                                                         user distinguished name and user password.
 ======================================================= ======================================================